danoc93/lyrics-breakdown/README.md

 Locally, you don't have 2 contexts so everything has to be dealt in terms of local host.
-In order to connect front and back ends, simply change the URL end point on your local machine to use the local one.
+In order to connect front and back ends, simply change the URL end point on your local machine (client/controllers/Environment.js).
+The local URL is commented there by default.
-Currently hardcoded in MusicService.js, but it will be moved to a configuration file.